25 of the most beautiful places on Earth

 Kata Tjuta, Australia

 Formerly known as the Olgas, Kata Tjuta, in the heart of Australia's Red Centre, is one of the most sacred sites in Aboriginal culture.
-The Anandu people, who have lived here for over 22,000 years, manage the land with Australian park authorities.
-The site's stone domes are best explored as the light changes at sunrise and sunset -- dedicated tours led by Anandu people explain the significance of the "Many Heads" and their place in their traditional myths, known as Dreamtime tales.
+The Anangu people, who have lived here for over 22,000 years, manage the land with Australian park authorities.
+The site's stone domes are best explored as the light changes at sunrise and sunset -- dedicated tours led by Anangu people explain the significance of the "Many Heads" and their place in their traditional myths, known as Dreamtime tales.

 The Maldives